 For example – the “Tax Default” option isn't available from all of the services listed above – and of the ones that do make it available, even they can't provide this information everywhere, because this data changes daily, and many counties aren't sophisticated enough to publish this information on a daily basis.

-Probably the most effective filtering technique I've ever found is to narrow down the property owners who are currently delinquent on their property taxes.
+Probably the most effective filtering technique I've ever found is narrowing down the property owners currently delinquent on their property taxes.

-When someone owes back due property taxes, it's usually a BIG red flag.
-For one reason or another, the owner and their property are a TOTAL mismatch, which inherently makes them highly motivated to sell.
+It's usually a BIG red flag when someone owes back due property taxes.
+For one reason or another, the owner and their property are a TOTAL mismatch, inherently making them highly motivated to sell.

 Some (but not all) of the services above will offer “Tax Default” or “Tax Delinquent” as one of their many filtering options in some (but not all) counties.

 The challenge with this kind of data is that it's very time-sensitive.
 It changes daily, which makes it even more challenging to track.
-If you find a county that is current and has good information, it can work extremely well, but once the data is more than a few weeks old, there can be some substantial changes to that list – which will cause it to start losing its potency very quickly.
+If you find a current county with good information, it can work extremely well, but once the data is more than a few weeks old, there can be some substantial changes to that list – which will cause it to start losing its potency very quickly.

-As you can see from the county comparison above, some of these counties are kept very current, but some of them aren't.
+As you can see from the county comparison above, some counties are kept very current, but some aren't.
 If the delinquent tax filter is important to you (as it is to me), you'll want to make sure you're only working in a county that is kept current.

 The unfortunate truth is – in many counties, there's only one way to do this right.
 When delinquent tax data is important to me, I skip all of these services and get my lists directly from the county.

-Getting this data from the county can be a HUGE pain in the neck for a lot of reasons.
-Even though the data works very well, most counties won't make it easy.
-IF you can get their list, it will usually be in a format that is far less organized than the services above provide – but if you can find a few counties that will provide their list in an acceptable format at a reasonable price (0.01 – 0.25 cents per parcel is what I'm accustomed to paying), you'll also find that it works incredibly well, and can only be rivaled by a few data services in a few select counties around the country.
+Getting this data from the county can be a HUGE pain in the neck for many reasons.
+Even though the data works well, most counties won't make it easy.
+If you can get their list, it will usually be in a format that is far less organized than the services above provide – but if you can find a few counties that will provide their list in an acceptable format at a reasonable price (0.01 – 0.25 cents per parcel is what I'm accustomed to paying), you'll also find that it works incredibly well, and can only be rivaled by a few data services in a few select counties around the country.

-If you're interested in taking the plunge and getting your list from the county, this blog post explains exactly how to do it.
+If you're interested in taking the plunge and getting your list from the county, this blog post explains exactly how.

-Also, note – delinquent taxes are definitely NOT the only cause of seller motivation.
+Also, notedelinquent taxes are NOT the only cause of seller motivation.
 I've bought a lot of properties from owners who were not tax delinquent… so keep in mind, while it's certainly an effective filtering criterion when it's available, you can still find PLENTY of opportunities from owners who have their property taxes paid current.

 Which Data Service is Right for You?

-When I was compiling this information and recording these videos from each data service, what I took away from this exercise was that none of them are perfect, and none of them have everything I would want to see.
+While compiling this information and recording these videos from each data service, I took away from this exercise that none of them are perfect, and none of them have everything I would want to see.

-Some of them are GREAT at certain things (like pulling lists) and TERRIBLE at others (like doing property research).
-Others are extremely effective at filtering lists to narrow down certain property types and property owners, while being completely incapable of filtering out others.
+Some are GREAT at certain things (like pulling lists) and TERRIBLE at others (like doing property research).
+Others are extremely effective at filtering lists to narrow down certain property owners and types while completely incapable of filtering out others.

-Some data companies offer a lot of filtering flexibility and powerful data solutions but charge a very high price for access to their database.
-Others provide a very affordable and easily accessible platform but aren't necessarily the best fit for every real estate professional (and of course, you'll never hear any data company talk about the things they aren't best suited for).
+Some data companies offer much filtering flexibility and powerful data solutions but charge a very high price for access to their database.
+Others provide a very affordable and easily accessible platform but aren't necessarily the best fit for every real estate professional (and, of course, you'll never hear any data company talk about the things they aren't best suited for).

 In the end – nobody seems to have it figured out from all angles, but if you know exactly what kinds of properties you're looking for, and if you know that the specific data you need is available in your area AND it's accurate and up-to-date, you should be able to nail down which of these services can best meet your needs.

-I can't tell you which one is best for you – but if you have a thorough understanding of what you need and how much you're willing to pay for it, you should be able to find the best option.
-The most important thing is for YOU to understand what you need, what types of properties you're pursuing, and what kind of information you're going to need to do the job effectively.
+I can't tell you which one is best for you – but if you thoroughly understand what you need and how much you're willing to pay for it, you should be able to find the best option.
+The most important thing is for YOU to understand what you need, what properties you're pursuing, and what information you will need to do the job effectively.

-Every data company brings some kind of value to the table, but in order to get the right kind of value that fits your needs, there needs to be very little ambiguity about what you're looking for.
+Every data company brings some value to the table, but to get the kind of value that is actually useful to you, there needs to be very little ambiguity about what you're looking for.